ArasLabs/custom-modal-dialog/README.md

 Release | Notes
 --------|--------
+[v2.2](https://github.com/ArasLabs/custom-model-dialog/releases/tag/v2.2) | Added field to demonstrate use of search dialog.
+Clicking the "Search Parameter 3" button programmatically calls the default Aras search dialog.
+Allows the user to search for a Part and populate the "Parameter 3" field with their selection.
 [v2.1](https://github.com/ArasLabs/custom-model-dialog/releases/tag/v2.1) | Removed item_info from dialog form
 [v2.0](https://github.com/ArasLabs/custom-model-dialog/releases/tag/v2.0) | Updated to work with the Aras 11.0 SP9+ tabbed client.
 [v1.0](https://github.com/ArasLabs/custom-model-dialog/releases/tag/v1.0) | First release.
 Though built and tested using Aras 11.0 SP7, this project may function in older releases of Aras 11.0 and Aras 10.0.